Vukosi Marivate

-Vukosi Marivate (born in Ga-Rankuwa, South Africa) is a South African computer scientist who holds the ABSA-UP Chair of Data Science and serves as Professor of Computer Science at the University of Pretoria (UP).
-He is known for his pioneering work in machine learning (ML) and artificial intelligence (AI), especially in natural language processing (NLP) for African and other low-resource languages.
-He is a co-founder of the Deep Learning Indaba, Lelapa AI, the Masakhane Research Foundation, and leads the Data Science for Social Impact research group at UP.
+Vukosi Marivate (born in Ga-Rankuwa, South Africa) is a South African computer scientist and Professor of Computer Science at the University of Pretoria, where he holds the ABSA–UP Chair of Data Science.
+He is the Director of the African Institute for Data Science and Artificial Intelligence (AfriDSAI) and leads the Data Science for Social Impact (DSFSI) research group at the University of Pretoria.

+He is known for his research in machine learning and artificial intelligence, with a focus on natural language processing for African and other low-resource languages.
+He is a co-founder of the Deep Learning Indaba, the Masakhane Research Foundation, and Lelapa AI.